-Did you knowdo you know that the KALI Linux distribution has a pretty cool feature that allows you to self-deduce your data?
+Did you knowdo you know that the KALI Linux distribution has a pretty cool feature that allows you to auto-infer your data?

 How does it work ?

-This is not to erase anything, as formatting would take far too long to be effective.
-The aim of the trick will be quite simply to erase the header, the file that stores the encrypted access key to the disk content.
+It is not a question of erasing anything, because formatting would take too long to be effective.
+The goal of the trick will simply be to erase the header, the file that stores the encrypted access key to the disk content.

-To put it simply, it's like destroying the lock of an unbreakable safe.
+To put it simply, it's like destroying the lock on an unbreakable safe.
 The data is still present but inaccessible.

 To update your kali Linux distribution: